eduwr/10thOmnistackWeek/README.md

 #### Instalando as dependências do backend

-No diretório do backend inserir o comando
+No diretório do backend inserir o comando:

 ```
 yarn